Aziz456a/End-to-End-Streaming-Pipeline/README.md

 ![Capture d'écran 2025-02-18 160029](https://github.com/user-attachments/assets/2f6c84f9-4f45-416f-b2fe-6039662e2a31)

-As we can see in the architecture above, the pipeline can be described as:
+As we can see in the architecture above, the pipeline can be described as the following:

 - Raw Data is ingested from an excel file using the script (**producer.py**) which actually generates a pandas dataframe from the excel file raw data, loops over it and sends the records progressively to a Kafka topic.
 This step ensures that new data is continuously fed into the system.
 - Kafka acts as a distributed messaging platform to receive and buffer data.
 In fact, Kafka buffers incoming data in a topic.
 Multiple consumers can subscribe to this topic to process data in parallel.